-- The issuer may modify the text of the attribute. - YY the last two digits of the year the Authority's certificate is issued. - Supported set; the specific EKU is taken over from the certificate application.
+YY - the last two digits of the year the Authority's certificate is issued.

 7.1.2.1 All certificates

 Other fields and extensions are set in accordance with RFC 5280.
 The Authority will not issue a certificate containing a keyUsage attribute, extendedKeyUsage value, certificate extension or other data not specified in this chapter 7.1.2 unless it has a reason for putting such data in the certificate.